HallofFamer/Lox2/README.md

 - Global variables are scoped within the file it is declared, effectively becoming module variable.
 - Function/Method parameters become immutable by default, but may be mutable with `var` keyword.
 - Built-in and user defined classes/functions become immutable, and cannot be accidentally overwritten.
-- Fix reentrancy problem with CLox, calling Lox closures in C API becomes possible.
+- Fix reentrancy problem with Lox2, calling Lox2 closures in C API becomes possible.
 - Most runtime errors in VM interpreter loop replaced with Exceptions that can be caught at runtime.
 - Inline caching for VM optimization, as well as implementation of Shape(Hidden Class) for better instance variable representation.
 - Upgraded the mark and sweep GC with a generational GC which has multiple regions for objects of various generations, which leads to GC running faster when marking/freeing objects.